 The adverse impact of inter-floor leakage includes biological contamination and accelerated degradation of building materials and structures.
 It has been scientifically proven by the Institute of Medicine (USA), Centre of Disease Control and Prevention (USA) and World Health Organisation that dampness is associated with poor hygiene, indoor air quality and infestation of mould.

-Water has molecules with 2 hydroxyl radicals (free electrons), readily combines with other molecules and oxidises them accordingly.
-Excessive dampness and water can lead to accelerated degradation of building materials, i.e. irreversible expansion on organic compound and corrosion to metallic materials.
+Water has molecules with 2 hydroxyl radicals (free electrons), readily combine with other molecules and oxidise them accordingly.
+Excessive dampness and water can lead to accelerated degradation of building materials, i.e. irreversible expansion on organic compounds and corrosion to metallic materials.

-The acidity of rain water can neutralise concrete and bring down its pH value.
-When its pH reaches 9, the protective film on concrete is broken and corrosion is triggered.
+The acidity of rainwater can neutralise concrete and bring down its pH value.
+When its pH reaches 9, the protective film on the concrete is broken and corrosion is triggered.
 Rebars (i.e metal bars that are used to provide additional support to concrete structures) will go through oxidation leading to volumetric expansion of up to 6.5 times when the rebars are fully corroded or oxidised.